 It also takes me a while to get into rhythm while hiking so I just hiked at my own steady pace.
 I got to bear flats in an hour which was pleasantly surprising so I just decided to continue and I knew one step at a time I would make it to the summit.

 Met couple of hikers on their way down and they told me the snow levels were pretty high around 9000 ft so that was my marker to put on the crampons.
-I had also intended to reach the summit before sunset since the moon rise was around 9 and it made sense to setup camp before sunset.
+I also intended to reach the summit before sunset since the moon rise was around 9 and it made sense to setup camp before dark.

 It was a slow trek up and i wanted to stop couple of times to take pictures but didn’t feel like it, i thought i would take them on the way down but that didn’t happen either so lesson learnt.